decaf-dev/vaultexplorer.com/docs/settings.md

 ## Updates

-### Enable clock updates
+### Clock updates

-The plugin will automatically update time values every minute, ensuring that the timestamp filter uses the most current time values.
-As a result, the Vault Explorer view will refresh every minute.
+When enabled, the plugin will automatically update time values every minute, ensuring that the timestamp filter uses the most current time values.
+This will cause the Vault Explorer view to refresh every minute.

-Disable this setting if you do not want the view to update every minute.

 ## Premium